Zwei-Eric/zwei-markdown-cv/index.md

 ## Skills
 __Backend Development__
-develop a backend program on linux  to operate database information and contact with frontend sofewares.
+develop a backend program on linux  to operate database information and contact with frontend sofewares. <br>
 __Machine Learning__
-familar with usually used machine learning technology to deal with real questions.
+familar with usually used machine learning technology to deal with real questions. <br>
 __Computer Vision__
-object detection & 3D facial reconstruction
+object detection & 3D facial reconstruction <br>

 ## Technology